KodrAus/rust-ioc/README.md

 # Injector Factories for Rust

 This is a sandbox for playing around with some dependency injection ideas in the [Rust programming language](https://www.rust-lang-org).
-Upfront let's not call this _inversion of control_ or _dependency injection_ because it lacks many of the fundamental features of a proper ioc container.
+Upfront let's not call this _inversion of control_ because it lacks many of the fundamental features of a proper ioc container.
 What's currently there is a _very_ basic factory pattern that can be used to declare and inject owned or borrowed dependencies without having to know about their dependencies.

 ## Soundness